The Second Mountain

 The Quest for a Moral Life

-The world tells us that we should pursue our self-interest: career wins, high status, nice things.
-These are the goals of our first mountain.
-But at some point in our lives we might find that we're not interested in what other people tell us to want.
-We want the things that are truly worthy wanting.
+Mainstream culture teaches us that human beings pursue our self-interest-money, power, fame.
+But at some point in our life we might discover that we're not interested in what other people tell us to want.
+We want to want the things that are truly worthy wanting.
 At this point you have moved to your second mountain.

-What does it mean to look beyond yourself and find a moral cause?
-To forget about independence and discover dependence - to be utterly enmeshed in a web of warm relationships?
-What does it mean to value intimacy, devotion, responsibility and commitment above individual freedom?
+What does it mean to elevate your desires, to look beyond consumption and find a moral cause?
+To forget about independence and discover dependence-to be utterly enmeshed in a web of warm relationships?
+What does it mean to want intimacy, devotion, responsibility and commitment above individual freedom?
 In The Second Mountain David Brooks explores the meaning and possibilities that scaling a second mountain offer us, and the four commitments that most commonly move us there: family, vocation, philosophy and community.
-Inspiring, personal and full of joy, this book will help you discover why you were really put on this earth.
+Inspiring, personal and full of joy, this is the start of a deeper journey into the world.